-We had cash and cash equivalents of \$831,658 as of June 30, 2016, as compared to \$3,221,209 as of December 31, 2015.
+We had cash and cash equivalents of \$319,930 as of September 30, 2016, as compared to \$3,221,209 as of December 31, 2015.
 This decrease is primarily attributable to the funding of operating expenses as previously discussed.
 We anticipate that we will continue to incur net losses into the foreseeable future as we continue to advance and develop a number of potential drug candidates into preclinical development activities and expand our corporate infrastructure which includes the costs associated with being a public company.
-Without additional funding, management believes that we will not have sufficient funds to meet its obligations beyond one year after the date the consolidated financial statements are issued.
+In October 2016, we raised an additional \$500,000 (see note 8) to be utilized to fund operations.
+Without additional funding, management believes that we will not have sufficient funds to meet its obligations within one year after the date the consolidated financial statements are issued.
 These conditions give rise to substantial doubt as to our ability to continue as a going concern.